Qualifying care relief

 If Carrie in Example 3 decided to use the simplified method for working out her 2018/19 profits she will have until 31 January 2021 (anniversary of the filing date of 31 January 2020 for 2018/19 self-assessment tax returns) or such later date as HMRC decide in which to make the election.

 Capital allowances are allowances that you get on plant and machinery you acquire for your business.
 For more information on capital allowances, see Helpsheet 252 Capital allowances and balancing charges.

-As mentioned above if you are entitled to the exemption or using the simplified method to work out your profits you will not be able to claim capital allowances.
+As mentioned above, if you are entitled to the exemption or are using the simplified method to work out your profits you will not be able to claim capital allowances.

 Where qualifying carers choose to work out their profits in the standard way, they may claim capital allowances.